aloccid-iata/one-record-demonstrator/README.md

    - http://localhost:6080

 2. Click on settings in the sidebar
-3. Setup the internal server baseurl with one of the two NE:ONE servers respectively
+3. Setup the Internal API Settings - Base URL with one of the two NE:ONE servers respectively
    - http://localhost:8080
    - http://localhost:8081
 4. Use the token generated in the previous section for the token field.